 On December 28, 2019, Gulfport filed a lawsuit against Stingray Pressure Pumping in the Superior Court of the State of Delaware.
 Pursuant to the complaint, Gulfport seeks to terminate the October 1, 2014, Amended and Restated Master Services Agreement for Pressure Pumping Services between Gulfport and Stingray Pressure Pumping ("MSA").
 In addition, Gulfport alleges breach of contract and seeks damages for alleged overpayments and audit costs under the MSA and other fees and expenses associated with this lawsuit.
-The Company believes Gulfport's claims are without merit and will vigorously defend the action.
-However, at this time, the Company is not able to predict the outcome of this lawsuit or whether it will have a material impact on the Company's business, financial condition, results of operations or cash flows.
 On March 26, 2020, Stingray Pressure Pumping filed a counterclaim against Gulfport seeking to recover unpaid fees and expenses due to Stingray Pressure Pumping under the MSA.
 In September 2020, Muskie filed a lawsuit against Gulfport to recover delinquent payments due under a natural sand proppant supply contract.
 These matters were automatically stayed as a result of Gulfport's bankruptcy filing.
 On November 13, 2020, Gulfport filed petitions for voluntary relief under chapter 11 of the Bankruptcy Code.
 Gulfport emerged from bankruptcy on May 17, 2021.
 As of November 13, 2020, Gulfport owed the Company approximately \$46.9 million, which included interest charges of \$3.3 million and \$1.8 million in attorneys' fees.
 FASB ASC 326, Financial Instruments-Credit Losses, requires companies to reflect its current estimate of all expected credit losses.
 As a result, the Company recorded reserves on its pre-petition receivables due from Gulfport for products and services, interest and attorneys' fees of \$19.4 million, \$1.4 million and \$1.8 million, respectively, during the year ended December 31, 2020.
 On March 22, 2021, Gulfport listed the Stingray Pressure Pumping and Muskie contracts on its master rejection schedule filed with the bankruptcy court.
-As a result of the rejection of these contracts, the Company recognized unliquidated damages of approximately \$46.4 million.
-During the six months ended June 30, 2021, the Company recorded reserves on these unliquidated damages as a reduction to revenue of \$27.1 million and to bad debt expense of \$3.8 million.
-Additionally, the Company recorded additional reserves on its pre-petition products and services and interest receivables of \$6.1 million and \$0.5 million, respectively, during the six months ended June 30, 2021.
-The Company had net accounts receivable due from Gulfport totaling \$33.0 million as of June 30, 2021, which is included in "receivables from related parties, net" on the unaudited condensed consolidated balance sheets.
-A hearing on the Stingray Pressure Pumping proof of claim against Gulfport subsidiary Gulfport Appalachia was held on April 7, 2021.
-The Court issued an interim order on April 22, 2021 that Gulfport Appalachia is not liable to Stingray Pressure Pumping, except with respect for services provided to Gulfport Appalachia from August 31, 2015 to September 30, 2018 under the MSA.
-On April 22, 2021, the Court issued an interim order documenting its finding at the April 7, 2021 hearing related to Gulfport Appalachia.
-The Court's order stated that Gulfport was the debtor entity that Stingray Pressure Pumping could pursue a claim against for all other unpaid amounts for services provided under Stingray Pressure Pumping's MSA with Gulfport and Gulfport Appalachia.
-On May 5, 2021, Stingray Pressure Pumping filed a notice of appeal, leave for motion to file appeal and election to proceed in district court.
-On May 10, 2021, the leave for interlocutory appeal was granted by the district court.
-In the April 22, 2021 order, the Court made no determination as to Gulfport's liability to Stingray Pressure Pumping pursuant to or arising from the MSA, which remains subject to further proceedings before the Court.
-These proceedings are currently scheduled for hearing in September 2021.
-The accounts net receivable due from Gulfport totaling \$33.0 million as of June 30, 2021 includes \$32.7 million that the Company believes Gulfport and Gulfport Appalachia are jointly liable for under the MSA and subsequent amendments in
+During the first quarter of 2021, the Company recognized unliquidated damages of approximately \$46.4 million and recorded reserves on these unliquidated damages as a reduction to revenue of \$27.1 million and to bad debt expense of \$3.8 million.
+Also during the first quarter of 2021, the Company recorded additional reserves on its pre-petition products and services and interest receivables of \$6.1 million and \$0.5 million, respectively.
+On September 21, 2021, the Company and Gulfport reached a settlement under which all litigation relating to the Stingray Pressure Pumping contract and the Muskie contract will be terminated, Stingray Pressure Pumping will release all claims against Gulfport and its subsidiaries with respect to Gulfport's bankruptcy proceedings, each of the parties will release all claims they had against the others with respect to the litigation matters discussed above and Muskie will have an allowed general unsecured claim against Gulfport of \$3.1 million.
+The settlement remains subject to the final approval by the bankruptcy court overseeing Gulfport's bankruptcy.
+As a result, during the three months ended September 30, 2021, the Company wrote off its remaining receivable related to the Stingray Pressure Pumping claim resulting in bad debt expense and other expense of \$31.0 million and \$1.3 million, respectively, and recorded additional bad debt expense related to the Muskie claim totaling \$0.2 million.
+The Company had net accounts receivable due from Gulfport totaling \$0.1 million as of September 30, 2021, which is included in "accounts receivable, net" on the unaudited condensed consolidated balance sheets.
+See Note 3.